gramener/gramex-guide/release/1.61/README.md

 [TOC]

-Gramex 1.61 was is now available.
-It brings the ability to create interactive PPTs, a distributed cache, and a few minor enhancements and bug fixes.
+Gramex 1.61 brings the ability to create interactive PPTs, a distributed cache, and a few minor enhancements and bug fixes.

 ## Create interactive presentations